 Bicycle larcenies tend to occur more frequently in areas that have a condensed population, as with most other crimes.
-In 2008, there were 14 reported bicycle larcenies in Sedgwick County.1 In reality, there were quite a few more bicycle thefts during this time period but bicycle thefts tend to be extremely underreported.
+It is believed that far more bicycle thefts actually occur than what is reported.

-Because bicycles larcenies or thefts are very much crimes of opportunity, there are a number of ways in which you can help prevent your bicycle from being stolen:
+Because bicycles larcenies or thefts are very much crimes of opportunity, there are a number of ways in which you can help prevent your bicycles from being stolen:

 First of all, RECORD YOUR BICYCLE’S SERIAL NUMBER.
 Keep these numbers in a safe place because it is virtually impossible for law enforcement officers to return your bicycle to you even if it is recovered if officers are not provided with the serial numbers.
 This can be done on the Property Inventory Sheet (see the right column for the link).

 Oftentimes, the metal plate with the bicycle’s serial number on it is removed when a bicycle is stolen.
 It is a good idea to purchase an engraving tool and YOUR DRIVER’S LICENSE NUMBER SHOULD BE ENGRAVED INTO THE FRAME OF THE BICYCLE.
 This can be used as a secondary identification number and will allow officers to return your bicycle to you if it is recovered.
 Please do not use your social security number to identify your bicycle.